PgNetwork01/unofficial-craftersmc-guide/README.md

 This project is brought to you by:
 - **Coder:** TGJASSIYT (Discord: jassi_xc)
 - **Coder:** TechonTheDev (Discord: techonthedev)
 - **Writer:** ieduoo (Discord: ieduoo)
+- **Advisor:** Aakash Gupta (Discord: aakashgupta12)

 ---

 ## **Contribute**

 We welcome contributions to improve the guide!
-If you notice any errors or have suggestions, feel free to open an issue or submit a pull request.
+If you notice any errors or have suggestions, feel free to open an issue or submit a pull request. *This guide is under development so do not expect it to be 100% perfect*

+---

+## **Support Server**

+Join our discord server to get updates of the project and give us your feedbacks there too!
+Link: https://discord.gg/tbHbnvdXKR
 ---

 ## **License**